Australia

 Phillip Island

 Phillip Island is truly a natural playground for the curious spirit.
 Famed for its little penguins parading along the beach, the island boasts an abundance of natural beauty with sandy beaches and serene wetlands.
 Stroll the Nobbies boardwalk to view the magnificent jagged southern coast and blowhole, watch inquisitive seals frolic in the sea, go in search of whales and be in awe of natural scenery on a coastal walk.
 Conquer the Cape Woolamai Walk to the highest point on Phillip Island, kayak around the spectacular craggy coastline and watch the famous penguins waddle in on sunset for maximum adorableness.
-For delicious cuisine, we can’t go past Saltwater, which delivers a trifecta of dining experiences: 270-degree waterfront views, incredible drinks and quality, local produce.
+For delicious cuisine, I can’t go past Saltwater, which delivers a trifecta of dining experiences: 270-degree waterfront views, incredible drinks and quality, local produce.

 Lakes Entrance